noawe-boi/NoahsObsidianSync/Physics Grade 11 IA3.md

 Source 3 indicated that intense, short term exposure to EMFs with a frequency of 87kHz has no measurable effect on HA, TG98G, and SH-ST5Y cells.
 No sources studied frequencies between 87kHz and 205kHz.

 Emerging cellular technologies such as 5G utilise significantly higher frequencies such as 24GHz (Team Celona, 2022).
-An extention to this investigation could determine the effects of these higher energy and frequency waves on humans.
+An extension to this investigation could determine the effects of these higher energy and frequency waves on humans.

-Considering this, the answer to the research question *"Are Electromagnetic Fields between 2GHz-6GHz and 87kHz-205kHz, at 1 Watt and 15 Watt transmit powers respectively, harmful to human health?"* is No. These devices do not emit nearly enough
+Considering this, the answer to the research question *"Are Electromagnetic Fields between 2GHz-6GHz and 87kHz-205kHz, at 1 Watt and 15 Watt transmit powers respectively, harmful to human health?"* is No. These devices do not emit

 # Real Sources
 # **REMEMBER TO CITE THE PDF's**